top of page

 3. You must pay for your own travel to/from Turkey.
 This includes getting your own tourist visa to enter Turkey (info for e-visa or visa from consulate).
 We regret that no funds are available to help with your travel, so please do not inquire.
 It is a requirement that each participant cover their own travel costs to/from Turkey.

-• June 20 Thu Departure from Antakya
+• June 20–departure from Istanbul.

 • 2023 Seven Churches and Asia (Dec 29, 2023–Jan 5, 2024) focused on the Seven Churches of Revelation and other important Pauline sites (e.g., Attalia, Perga, Colossae, Miletus).